 During the procedure

 Botox injections are usually performed in a doctor's office.
 Your doctor uses a thin needle to inject tiny amounts of botulinum toxin into your skin or muscles.
 The number of injections needed depends on many factors, including the extent of the area being treated.
 Botox injections are usually done in a doctor's office.

 After the procedure

-Botulinum toxin injections usually begin working a few days after treatment.
+Botox injections usually begin working one to three days after treatment.
 Depending on the problem being treated, the effect may last three months or longer.
 To maintain the effect, you'll need regular follow-up injections.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.